How to Make DIY Wooden Drawer Pulls with Dowel Rods and Plumbing Tees

-Let me show you how you can make stylish metal and wooden drawer pulls and cabinet handles to fit on differently-spaced holes without spending a lot of money using plumbing tees and wooden dowel rods.
-If you are interested in a different material or want to go even cheaper then check out my boho drawer pulls that I made from scrap macrame yarn.
+I came up with these DIY wooden drawer pulls when I was giving my stove a makeover and needed cabinet handles that would fit over the existing holes.
+Let me show you how you can make stylish metal and wooden drawer pulls, and cabinet handles to fit on differently spaced holes without spending a lot of money using plumbing tees and wooden dowel rods.
+If you are interested in a different material or want to go even cheaper, then check out my boho drawer pulls that I made from scrap macrame yarn.
 Hardware definitely doesn’t have to be expensive to be stylish.

 DIY wooden drawer pulls to fit any differently spaced holes